stan-alam/laser/readme.md

 Working on adding functionality:

-- Add go-bindata and deliver files when no registered routes are found
-	- _refer to CDN hosted reactjs to reduce dependency load_
 - REST endpoints at `/api/service`
 	- _Add UI code to support REST endpoints_
 - fill out `cmd/integration` with test code that validates REST behavior